oussama95boussaid/Automated_Table_Detection_and_recognition_from_Scanned_Images/README.md

 This will help us get a clear picture of the OCR process.
 In the end, only the text in the table cells remains in the image.

-1. add 10 percent padding :
+1. **add 10 percent padding** :

    This will be needed in the next stage when we remove the lines Without this, the lines do not get removed fully

-2. Grey-scaling & Thresholding &  Inverting :
+2. **Grey-scaling & Thresholding &  Inverting** :

    This stage takes the full color image plus padding from the last stage and converts it to an inverted binary image

 Result of step 1 & 2

 <img src = "img_Preprocessing/processed_img.png" >

+3. **Eroding Vertical Lines** :

+   To understand how vertical lines and all text erode, you need to understand the concepts of "*erosion*" and "*dilation*" properly.*“kernel”* is in the context of erosion and dilation.
+Basically, it’s a shape that is taken over the images and used to transform the underlying image by removing or adding pixels to the original image.